SlangLabs/slang-RetailAssistant-ios/README.md

 ### Swift Package Manager

-You can add Slang Retail Assistant for iOS by adding the `https://github.com/SlangLabs/slang-retailAssistant-ios` repository as a Swift Package.
+You can add Slang Retail Assistant for iOS by adding the `https://github.com/SlangLabs/slang-retail-assistant-ios` repository as a Swift Package.

 ### CocoaPods

-It's easy to install the Voice framework if you manage your dependencies using [CocoaPods](http://cocoapods.org).
+It's easy to install the Retail Assistant framework if you manage your dependencies using [CocoaPods](http://cocoapods.org).
 Simply add the following to your `Podfile`:

 ~~~.rb
 source 'https://github.com/SlangLabs/cocoapod-specs.git'